niconap/enchant/README.md

-# CSS Framework
+# Enchant

-This project is a CSS framework for building pretty, but simple looking websites.
+Enchant is a CSS framework for building pretty, but simple looking websites.
 I am building this framework to improve my CSS skills and to be able to use it in my projects to all give them my personal style.

 ## Requirements
 This CSS framework should have the following requirements: